Nature is changing, too

 There is strong scientific evidence that climate change will significantly affect B.C.'s ecosystems.
 As temperature and precipitation patterns continue to chart "new normals", ecosystems in the Basin will increasingly undergo changes in the existing composition of plant and animal species, experience more natural disturbances such as wildfire and pests, and changes to water cycles and water availability.

 Not all species will be able to adapt or migrate quickly enough to keep pace with a shifting climate, resulting in additional species at risk and losing some species entirely.
 The arrival and expansion of new species can also be expected.

 The most significant changes to BC's forests are expected to result from more frequent and severe natural disturbances like wildfire and pest outbreaks.

 Hotter drier summers will create challenges for tree regeneration, especially in more southern low elevation areas.
-Drought stress will also make trees more vulnerable to a wider range of insects and disease.
+Drought stress will also make trees more vulnerable to a wider range of insects, disease, and high winds.

 The expansion of invasive plant species also threatens to disrupt the natural adaptiveness of current ecosystems.